DataTalksClub/podcast-summary-generation/episode_timestamps_openai.md

 [21:04] Alexey: That’s interesting.
 I worked with the Canadian branch of Home Depot, so the situation may have been a bit different here.
 [21:18] Eddy: You worked later in your career to optimize distribution centers, which are essentially warehouses, right?
 [21:43] Alexey: Yes, that’s correct.
 It’s very much like working in a warehouse.
-[21:49] Eddy: We also wanted to talk about digital warehousing.
+[21:49] Eddy: Physical vs. digital warehousing: Analogies and key differences.
+We also wanted to talk about digital warehousing.
 What exactly is that, and how does it work?
 Let's start with physical warehouses first.
 A warehouse is a space with tracks where products are stored.
 There are processes for people, robots, or machines to move the products and deliver them to the appropriate location.
 For example, getting products from racks and loading them into cars for distribution.
 That's a physical warehouse.
 [21:57] Alexey: In this case, I'd like to thank you for that context.
 I’ve worked at Home Depot for a long time, and I recall working in a physical warehouse.
 But when I became a senior data engineer, I realized I was still working in a warehouse—just a digital one.
 In this case, think of moving data like moving products.
 You're ingesting data, similar to trucks delivering goods into a warehouse.
 We use Google Cloud and BigQuery to store the data.
 Inside the warehouse, you have internal processes.
 We used orchestrators to run SQL queries, which helped transform and process the data.
 Once the data is ready, it is sent to a consumption layer, like a BI tool, such as Tableau or Looker.
 [22:36] Eddy: Data engineers build pipelines or write Python scripts to move data from the source into the warehouse.
 Inside the warehouse, we use transformation tools like data build tools to clean and organize the data.
 The data is then put into tables or racks to be easily accessible.
 Once it’s organized, you have a service account or process to send the data to tools like Looker or PowerBI.
 Finally, dashboards are created for the end users to generate insights.
 The process of working in a digital warehouse is quite similar to a physical one.
 [23:38] Eddy: I just realized that the term "data warehouse" includes the word "warehouse," which is really a distribution center.
 The goal of a physical warehouse is to receive products in large trucks and then store them in racks.
 The products are organized in a way that makes them easy to access.
 Once the products are organized, they can be moved to smaller trucks for delivery to stores.
 In the same way, data in a digital warehouse is organized to make it easy to access.
 [24:34] Alexey: One major difference between digital and physical warehouses is the speed of changes.
 In my first role in process improvement, we focused on understanding processes and managing change.
 In a physical warehouse, changes often take a long time because you need approval from various teams.
 For example, if you need more space or racks, it can cost millions of dollars and require construction.
 [25:32] Eddy: In a digital warehouse, changes are much quicker.
 If you need a new data requirement, you can create a new table and optimize it immediately.
 The feedback loop is much faster, too.
 You can create a model, send it out, receive feedback, and make adjustments quickly.
 Another difference is that, in a physical warehouse, you might rely on internal systems or human observation to track products.
 In a digital warehouse, since everything is in the cloud, you need monitoring systems and tests to ensure everything is working properly.

 ---

-**Chunk Title:** The Role of Data Engineering
+**Chunk Title:** Data Analytics and Business Metrics
-**Start - End:** 00:27:50 - 00:29:56
+**Start - End:** 00:27:50 - 00:35:28
 **Transcript:**
 [27:50] Alexey: My day-to-day work involves both business and technical tasks.
 One key thing I've learned is the importance of understanding business requirements.
 In the analytics space, we focus on building metric trees to understand which metrics the business cares about and what factors affect them.
 We recently worked on a metric tree for the FinOps team to understand the cost factors inside the data warehouse and cloud platform.
 [27:57] Eddy: Building a metric tree helps everyone gain a better understanding of data and how to build datasets that answer important business questions.
 Another important task is using a data spec, which I learned from Zack Wilson’s course.
 Business requirements can be vague, so it's important to translate them into clear technical data requirements.
 This way, you can ensure the data pipeline meets business needs, define metric definitions, set pipeline frequencies, and identify any assumptions or unknowns.
 [28:21] Eddy: Once you have everything outlined, you can communicate with the business and get alignment.
 This alignment is crucial because it gives everyone a clear understanding of the direction.
 I believe this step is one of the most important tasks for data engineers.
 Once the requirements are clear, it's easier to move forward with building the necessary systems.
 [29:16] Eddy: Another part of my role involves standing up a digital warehouse by setting up our stack.
 We use cloud platforms and a mix of open-source tools to maximize business value while ensuring the system is easy to maintain for engineers and analysts within the team.
+[29:56] Eddy: Kanexis offers a platform for supply chain management, covering all aspects of the supply chain, including transportation and orders.
+The platform handles a wide range of use cases, all aimed at optimizing supply chain operations.

 ---